 The whole festival does not sell out.
 Attendance was a total of 251,684 across the four days last year.
 However, Gold Cup day (the Friday of the meeting) does often sell out.

 Magners partnered with the Cheltenham Festival in 2020.
 Most of the 28 races have sponsors, while the racecourse itself has its sponsorship partners.
-Magners will also sponsor this year’s Gold Cup.
+Last year, WellChild sponsored the Cheltenham Gold Cup.